-With programmatic spending expected to surpass $79 billion by 2021, it’s never been clearer that programmatic traders are the heavy lifters of the advertising industry.
-And yet, surprisingly, not every advertising platform considers their specific needs when designing and releasing their products.
-Perhaps that’s because there’s a lot of misunderstanding about what traders actually do all day.
+With programmatic spending expected to surpass $79 billion by 2021, it’s never been clearer that programmatic traders are the true heavy lifters of the advertising industry.
+And yet, not every advertising platform considers their specific needs when designing and releasing their products.

 So, what’s at the top of today’s programmatic traders’ wish list?
 Read on to find out – the answers might surprise you.

-No trader wants to have to use four different opensource platforms in order to serve one account, but it’s an unfortunate reality for many.
+No trader wants to have to use four different solutions platforms in order to serve one account, but it’s an unfortunate reality for many.
 Forget geotargeting in one place, facilitating tags in another and forecasting in yet another; the more tools that are native to a DSP, the happier the trader who’s using it – and the most cost savings the trader is able to provide.

 Sometimes, it’s good for a trader to be able to get their hands dirty.
 The best DSPs, traders say, will give them the option to turn autonomous features off and give them full control for the sake of scale or performance.
 As great as automation can be, at times it’s necessary to turn off due to the complexities of each campaign.
-For example, machine learning viewability (MLV) is great, but if the client is more concerned with scale, it makes more sense to turn off MLV and run on inventory where the trader has seen good performance.
+For example, Adelphic’s Performance Matrix contains innovative impression multiplier functionality, allowing traders to adjust bids across eleven different variables at both micro- and macro levels of campaign structures giving traders the ability to maximize performance where they deem necessary.
 It’s like Goldilocks and the Three Bears – traders wish for the level of control that’s just right.

 Reporting on campaign performance is a key part of a programmatic trader’s day-to-day.
 Knowing where a performance stands can make or break a campaign, but unfortunately, reporting can be a hassle to compile.
 That’s why this list rounds out with a wish for customizable, more in-depth and easy-to-read reporting features in an ideal DSP.
 Transparent, insightful reporting data is key for traders to draw insights and optimize performance.
 Machines are lessening the overall workload, but the ability to interpret reporting is where traders continue to prove their worth.
 A DSP that streamlines analytics and recommendations reduces strain on a trader and enables them act on insights faster and more effectively.